singh1114/best/_posts/2020-04-03-guide-to-decision-regression-trees.md

 This is the basic understanding of Pruning.
 There will be separate post on Pruning in which I will discuss cross-validation and related mathematics.

-Please share and subscribe to the newsletter to read more such posts.
+Please share on social media and subscribe to the newsletter to read more such posts.